-Accessibility is a human right.
+Accessibility is a human right and a critical part of disability justice.
 Everyone should be able to participate in our society, barrier-free.

 As trade unionists, we know that our strength depends on the active participation of our members.
 We must ensure that our union is accessible for all members, while centering the needs of persons with disabilities.